beabys/proxmox-terraform/README.md

 # Terraform Proxmox

-This project provisions two VMs on Proxmox using the bpg/proxmox Terraform provider, following production-ready best practices.
+This project provisions two VMs on Proxmox using the bpg/proxmox Terraform provider.

 ## Structure
 - **main.tf**: Root configuration, provider, and module usage